Court Reporters Certification

 No. Attendees can submit their applications prior to or after the program.

 Turnaround times can run up to 30 days from receipt of a complete application.
-Also, please remember that course approvals must be submitted by September 30th of the year your certification expires.
+Also, please remember that course approvals must be submitted no later than 2 months before your certification expires.

 No. There are no provisions in rule to waive the CE requirement.